maximlevitsky/ASDS/README.md

 Also known as Of course I still love you (OCISLY)

 You can see photos of the ship I used for making of this model [here](https://www.dropbox.com/sh/jc2snurk24o9cq0/AADZW3qmElcvnz1lQIbQlDDra?dl=0)

 Huge thanks to all fans that made these photos, without them it would be impossible to make the model.

 Final model will be in 1:100 scale although currently for development I use (1 foot = i mm scale)

 # Folder structure

-## 1.overview
+## golden_model
 this is as detailed as possible orthorgraphic rendering of the ship - golden model.

+It serves here the role of 'golden' model - from it I take all the dimensions for rest of the model.

 It is not intended to be printed, but only used to get general idea of the model.

-It also serves here the role of 'golden' model - from it I take all the dimensions for rest of the model.

 **STATUS:** As of today, it should be up to date with the OCISLY.

-## 2. cardboard
+## 2. foamboard

-This is set of the instructions to cut and create an carboard model to serve as the base of the ship It is needed since ship at 1:100 is huge so it won't support itself if only made of paper.
+This is set of the instructions to cut and create an foamboard model to serve as the base of the ship.

+It is needed since ship at 1:100 is huge so it won't support itself if only made of paper.

 I will eventually add an tutorial explaining every step in the model making.